xingwu2333/Baseline-for-Additional-Tasks-in-CSIG2025/README.md

   Optionally merge fragmented tracks to enhance continuity and improve scoring.
 Use as needed.

 - **`val_scores.txt`**
-  Validation set performance scores from the official competition platform.
+  Validation set performance scores one the official competition platform.

 ---